 Understanding Junction Crashes - One of the most frequent and bewildering crashes at junctions is when a driver pulls out at a junction straight into the path of an oncoming vehicle - often a motorcycle.
 We estimate that around a 100 people in the UK and up to 100,000 people world-wide die in this sort of crash every year.
-Our research using the NITES 1 driving simulator suggests that many of these crashes may be the caused by memory errors and we have proposed a practical intervention "See Bike, Say BIke" that may help to prevent such crashes in the future.
+Our research using the NITES 1 driving simulator suggests that many of these crashes may be caused by memory errors.
+Because these seem to happen even after the driver has looked straight at the oncoming vehicle we have called them "Saw but Forgot" errors.

 Visual Search in Novice and Experienced Drivers - We have recorded the eye movements of large numbers of newly qualified drivers both while they are driving an instrumented vehicle and while they are watching videos of driving situations in the laboratory.
 These drivers seem to have very different search strategies to those used by drivers with five to ten years of traffic experience.
 We are investigating ways of training newly qualified drivers to use more effective visual search strategies.

 Eye Movements in Dangerous Driving Situations - We have found that eye movements in dangerous situations are characterised by an increase in average fixation durations and a reduction in mean saccade length, and in spread of both horizontal and vertical search.
 These situations also produced particularly dramatic differences between novice and experienced drivers in their visual search strategies.